yairm210/Unciv/Uniques.md

 "Resting point for Influence with City-States is increased by [amount]"

-"Allied City-States provide [] equal to []% of what they produce for themselves"
+"Allied City-States provide [stat] equal to [amount]% of what they produce for themselves"

 "Quantity of Resources gifted by City-States increased by [amount]%"